The Mamas & the Papas: Denny Doherty

 Denny Doherty's solo career faltered after the appearance of Whatcha Gonna Do? in 1971.
 The follow-up, Waiting for a Song (1974), was not released in the US, although a 2001 reissue by Varèse Sarabande gained wider distribution and is now available as a digital download.
 The album features Michelle Phillips and Cass Elliot as background vocalists in what was to be Elliot's last recorded performance.
 A single from the album, "You'll Never Know", made the adult contemporary charts.
 Doherty turned to the stage, making a disastrous start in John Phillips's Man on the Moon (1975).
 In 1977, he returned to his birthplace, Halifax, Nova Scotia, where he played Shakespeare at the Neptune Theatre under the tutelage of John Neville.
 This led to television work, including a variety program, Denny's Sho, which ran for one season in 1978.
 Doherty hosted and voiced parts in the children's program Theodore Tugboat, and acted in various series, including 22 episodes of the drama Pit Pony.
 He also performed with the New Mamas and the Papas (see below).
 An alcoholic through the 1960s and 1970s, he recovered in the early 1980s and stayed sober for the remainder of his life.
 In 1996, he was inducted into the Canadian Music Hall of Fame.

-Doherty answered John Phillips's PBS documentary with the autobiographical stage musical Dream a Little Dream (the Nearly True Story of the Mamas & the Papas) which he wrote with Paul Ledoux and performed in Halifax in 1997 and the off-Broadway Village Theater in New York in 2003.
+Doherty answered John Phillips's PBS documentary with the autobiographical stage musical Dream a Little Dream (the Nearly True Story of the Mamas & the Papas), which he wrote with Paul Ledoux and performed in Halifax in 1997 and at the off-Broadway Village Theater in New York in 2003.
 The original cast recording, featuring Doherty and supporting band, was released by Lewlacow in 1999.
 Doherty died on January 19, 2007, at his home in Mississauga, Ontario, from kidney failure, following surgery for an abdominal aortic aneurysm.

 Michelle Phillips

 While Michelle Phillips's only solo album, Victim of Romance (1977), made little impact, she went on to build a successful career as an actress.
 Her film credits include The Last Movie (1971), Dillinger (1973), Valentino (1977), Bloodline (1979), The Man with Bogart's Face (1980), American Anthem (1986), Let It Ride (1989) and Joshua Tree (1993).
 Her television credits include Star Trek: The Next Generation, Hotel, Knots Landing, and Beverly Hills, 90210.

 Michelle Phillips published a memoir, California Dreamin', in 1986, the same year John Phillips published his.
 Reading the two books together was, according to one reviewer, "like reading the transcripts in a divorce trial".
 As the co-writer and owner of the copyright to "California Dreamin'", Michelle Phillips was an important contributor to the 2005 PBS television documentary California Dreamin': The Songs of the Mamas & the Papas.
-As of 2025, she is the last surviving member of the band's original lineup.
+As of 2026, she is the last surviving member of the band's original lineup.